Rigidity of mapping class groups mod powers of twists: Quasi-isometric rigidity

+We want to translate the automorphism $f_{supp}$ into an automorphism of the graph $\Cpdt$ from Section \ref{section:1tostrong}.
+In other words, we need a way to identify the minimal domains which are cut out by $1$-separating curves.
+To this purpose, we introduce the following definition. \begin{definition} A support $\ov U$ is \emph{terminal} if it is the class of a subsurface $U$ of complexity $1$ which is cut out by a single curve.
+Notice that the boundary curve of such a $U$ is $1$-separating. \end{definition}

-Then the Products to products Corollary \ref{prodtoprod} holds also in our case.
-The next step is to characterise terminal supports: \begin{lemma} For all large multiples $K$, a hinge $\sigma=(\ov U,p)$ has terminal support if and only if it is minimal and there exists an hinge $(\ov V,q)$, compatible with $\sigma$, such that any complete support set containing $(\ov V,q)$ must contain some $\sigma'$ supported in $\ov U$. \end{lemma}
+\begin{lemma} For all large multiples $K$, a hinge $\sigma=(\ov U,p)$ has terminal support if and only if it is minimal and there exists a hinge $(\ov V,q)$, compatible with $\sigma$, such that any complete support set containing $(\ov V,q)$ must contain some $\sigma'$ supported in $\ov U$. \end{lemma}

-\begin{proof} Suppose $\ov U$ is terminal, i.e. one (hence every) of its lifts $U$ is terminal.
-Choose some $V$ that cuts out $U$.
-Then every complete support set containing $\ov V$ lifts to a complete support set containing $V$, and therefore also $U$.\\ Conversely suppose that $\ov U$ is not minimal.
-Then we want to show that every $\ov V\perp \ov U$ admits a completion that does not contain $\ov U$.
+\begin{proof} Suppose $\ov U$ is terminal, and choose a lift $U$ of $\ov U$.
+Let $V$ be a support such that $U$ is one of the connected components of $S-V$; such a $V$ exists as $S-V$ has complexity at least $2$, since we assumed that $S=S_b$ with $b\ge 7$.
+Then every complete support set containing $\ov V$ lifts to a complete support set containing $V$, and therefore also $U$.
+Moreover, by the discussion in the proof of Lemma \ref{minimalov}, a terminal support is also minimal.

+Conversely, suppose that $\ov U$ is not terminal.
+If $\ov U$ is not minimal we have nothing to prove.
+Otherwise $\ov U$ is the class of a non-terminal $S_4$, and we want to show that every $\ov V\perp \ov U$ which is compatible with $\ov U$ admits a completion that does not contain $\ov U$.
 First notice that, up to the action of the mapping class group, there is a finite number of possible pairs $U\perp V$ of orthogonal subsurfaces.
-For each of this possibilities, let $\{V_i\}$ a completion for $V$, that we can choose in such a way that some boundary curve $\delta$ of $U$ crosses some boundary curve $\eta$ of some $V_i$, say, $V_2$.
-Let $F$ be the finite union of all $\delta$s and $\eta$s that arise from this possibilities, and for all large multiples $K$ the projection is an isometry on $F$.
+For each of these possibilities, let $\{V_i\}_{i=2}^\nu$ a completion for $V=V_1$, that we can choose in such a way that some boundary curve $\delta$ of $U$ crosses some boundary curve $\eta$ of some $V_i$, say, $V_2$.
+This is always possible because $U$, which is a non-terminal $S_4$, cannot coincide with the connected component $\Sigma$ of $S\setminus V$ it belongs to, and therefore there must be a relative boundary curve of $U$ inside $\Sigma$ that we can choose as $\delta$.
+Let $F$ be the finite union of all $\delta$s and $\eta$s that arise from these possibilities, and for all large multiples $K$ the projection is an isometry on $F$.
 Thus $\{\ov V_i\}$ is a completion for $\ov V$ that cannot contain $\ov U$, since any lift $U'$ of $\ov U$ contains a boundary curve $\delta'$ which must cross $\eta$ (we can argue precisely as in Lemma \ref{minimalov}).
 Hence $\ov U\pitchfork\ov V_2$ since $U'\pitchfork V_2$ for every lift $U'$.
-This implies that $\ov U$ cannot be an element of $\{V_i\}$ and we are done. \end{proof}
+This implies that $\ov U$ cannot be an element of $\{\ov V_i\}$, and we are done. \end{proof}